-- 1. Member LEAs wishing to make purchases through the use of these funds shall submit the completed "Notice of Intent to Purchase" form to the SELPA Office.
+- 1. Member LEAs wishing to be reimbursed through these funds shall submit the completed "Notice of Intent to Purchase" form to the SELPA Office.
 The total amount requested in the intent should include, in addition to the item(s), SALES TAX AND ESTIMATED SHIPPING CHARGES. - 2.
 All notices of intent for the CURRENT YEAR shall be submitted to the SELPA Office for approval no later than May 1. - 3.
 Equipment/services should be received by the member LEA by June 30 of the current year. - 4.
 Upon receipt of purchase, member LEAs will forward an invoice to the SELPA Office for payment processing. - As backup, the invoice must include a copy of the approved notice of intent for purchases of equipment as well as a copy of the VENDOR INVOICE showing the merchandise purchased.
 Please complete bottom portion of Intent including make, model, serial number, and member LEA's inventory control number when appropriate. - Invoices for reimbursement shall be submitted to the SELPA office no later than July 15th of each year. - 5.
-The SELPA Office shall determine the availability of funds, records the "Present Balance" on the said "Notice of Intent," and will forward for administrative approval.
+The SELPA Office shall determine the availability of funds and will forward for administrative approval.
 One copy of the signed acknowledgement will be returned to the member LEA.